shengzhouzhang/bike-share-clojurescript/README.md

 ## To compile everything
 `lein compile`

-This will compile server, client and less files.
+This will compile server, client.

+Currently, less should be manually compiled with
+`lein less once`

 ## To compile individual parts
 - compile the server